DenizenScript/Denizen-For-Bukkit-Docs/source/docs/basics-of-scripting/the-ex-command.rst

 Before We Start
 ---------------

-We used the ``/ex`` command once, in :ref:`Section 2.1: An Introduction to Tags
+We used the ``/ex`` command once, in :doc:`Section 2.1: An Introduction to Tags
-<basics-of-scripting an-introduction-to-tags>`.
-It seems important, doesn't it?
+<../basics-of-scripting/an-introduction-to-tags>`.
+It seems important, doesn't
+it?
 If you expected me to say that it's not important, you're wrong.

 1. What the ``/ex`` Command Is
 ------------------------------